astrodb/euclid-saas/README.md

     ansible-playbook --vault-password-file=vault-password -i ansible/inventory-kubernetes -e @config/kubernetes.yml ansible/container-infra-configure.yml

-While the deployment instructions for Kubernetes is identical to Docker Swarm.
-There is an additional playbook available to handle upgrades which can be invoked as follows:
+While the deployment instructions for Kubernetes is identical to Docker Swarm, there is an additional playbook available to handle upgrades which can be invoked as follows:

     ansible-playbook --vault-password-file vault-password -i ansible/inventory-k8s -e k8s_version=1.11.2 ansible/container-infra-upgrade.yml